SensorsINI/v2e/README.md

                         (default: None)
   --input_slowmotion_factor INPUT_SLOWMOTION_FACTOR
-                        Sets the known slow-motion factor of the input video, i.e. if the input video is 10fps with slowmotion_factor=2, it means that each input frame represents (1/10)s/2=50ms. (default: 1.0) --start_time START_TIME
+                        Sets the known slow-motion factor of the input video, i.e. ratio of shooting frame rate to playback frame rate.
+If an input video is shot at 120fps yet is presented as a 30fps video (has specified playback frame rate of 30Hz, according to file's FPS setting), then set --input_slowdown_factor=4.It means that each
+                        input frame represents (1/30)/4s=(1/120)s (default:
+                        1.0)
+  --start_time START_TIME
                         Start at this time in seconds in video.
 Use None to start at beginning of source video. (default: None)